Cross-domain Denoising for Low-dose Multi-frame Spiral Computed Tomography

 \section{Abstract}

-Computed tomography (CT) has been used worldwide as a non-invasive test in assisting diagnosis.
+Computed tomography (CT) has been used worldwide as a non-invasive test to assist in diagnosis.
 However, the ionizing nature of X-ray exposure raises concerns about potential health risks such as cancer.
 The desire for lower radiation doses has driven researchers to improve reconstruction quality.
-Although previous studies on low-dose computed tomography (LDCT) denoising have demonstrated the effectiveness of learning-based methods, most were developed on the simulated data collected using the Radon transform.
+Although previous studies on low-dose computed tomography (LDCT) denoising have demonstrated the effectiveness of learning-based methods, most were developed on the simulated data.
 However, the real-world scenario differs significantly from the simulation domain, especially when using the multi-slice spiral scanner geometry.
-This paper proposes a two-stage method for the commercially available third-generation multi-slice spiral CT scanners that better exploits the complete reconstruction pipeline for LDCT denoising across different domains.
-Our approach makes good use of the high redundancy of the multi-slice projections and the volumetric reconstructions while leveraging the over-smoothing of high-frequency information in conventional cascaded frameworks due to aggressive denoising.
+This paper proposes a two-stage method for the commercially available multi-slice spiral CT scanners that better exploits the complete reconstruction pipeline for LDCT denoising across different domains.
+Our approach makes good use of the high redundancy of multi-slice projections and the volumetric reconstructions while leveraging the over-smoothing problem in conventional cascaded frameworks caused by aggressive denoising.
 The dedicated design also provides a more explicit interpretation of the data flow.
-Extensive experiments on various datasets showed that the proposed method could remove up to 70\% of noise without compromised spatial resolution, while subjective evaluations by two radiologists further supported its superior performance against state-of-the-art methods in clinical practice.
+Extensive experiments on various datasets showed that the proposed method could remove up to 70\% of noise without compromised spatial resolution, and subjective evaluations by two experienced radiologists further supported its superior performance against state-of-the-art methods in clinical practice.
 Code is available at \url{https://github.com/YCL92/TMD-LDCT}.